evalapplydotorg/tblm-private/content/posts/2014-01-26-an-amorphous-voyage-of-fleeting-seeds-by-rahul-shingrani.md

 ---
+month: 2014/01
-title: 'An Amorphous Voyage of Fleeting Seeds'
+title: An Amorphous Voyage of Fleeting Seeds
-author: "Rahul Shingrani"
-type: post
 date: 2014-01-26T12:53:30+00:00
-year: "2014"
-month: "2014/01"
-slug: '?p=152'
+draft: true
+author: Rahul Shingrani
 category: fiction
 issue: 4
+summary: An unexpected side-effect of space travel, it seems, is the evolution of consciousness.
+We know this because it has happened, at least once, on a spaceship called Earth.
+Why not a second time?
+slug: ?p=152
+type: post
+year: "2014"
 ---
 Life came to us at that cusp of infinite void, the edge of the sun’s reach.
 It was a sudden awakening, though awakening might mean that we had been sleeping, been alive.
 We were never alive, both Kreetin and I.